 Since 1971, the BLM has placed more than 240,000 wild horses and burros into private care through the adoption program.
 That year, 25,000 animals lived on public lands, and Americans adopted 9,700 animals.
 In 2005, there were 5,700 adoptions.
 In 2016, there were 67,000 wild horses and burros on public lands, but only 2,912 adoptions.
 Because of the decrease in adoptions and funding issues, the BLM now removes only as many animals as can be adopted.

 Increasing wild horse and burro populations can significantly strain water and land forage resources and permanently damage the land.
 As well, the animals end up with serious problems including starvation, dehydration, illness and injury.
-Because they will travel as far as 40 miles a day searching for food and water, they typically end up on private property or on roads and highways where they can cause car accidents.
+Because they will travel up to 40 miles a day searching for food and water, they typically end up on private property or roads and highways where they can cause car accidents.

 The adoption program is welcome news for those interested in acquiring horses or burros.
 On average, the minimum base adoption fee for a wild, untrained horse or burro is $125.
 For mares or jennies (female burros) with unweaned foals, the base fee is $250.